 What the assessors are looking for in your response

-Provide at least two key progression milestones for your project, that:
+Provide at least two key progression milestones for your project (one of which would be the project end), that:

-- delineate the proposed work into costed project phases with clear ‘Go/No-go’ decision points
+- delineate the proposed work into costed project phases with clear ‘go or no-go’ decision points

 - provides the success criteria that will be used for each milestone, with target and acceptable thresholds

-Download and complete the following milestone template (DOCX, 52KB) and copy and paste into the text box.
-You may add as many milestones as needed for your project.
+Download and complete the following milestone template (DOCX, 49KB) and copy and paste into the text box.
+You may add as many milestones as needed for your project, but ensure that these are consecutive rather than concurrent, and reflect key project progression decision points.
+DPFS projects typically have two to four milestones (including the project end).

-- detail robust ‘Go/No-go’ criteria (failure to meet these will result in early termination of the project)
+- detail robust ‘go or no-go’ criteria (failure to meet these will result in early termination of the project)

 - for all projects, it is advisable to structure the project so that the critical questions are addressed as early as possible in the plan

 Success criteria should be based on project outputs that, at the given point, need to be achieved in order to justify further continuation of the studies.
-Success criteria should align to project aims and objectives; success criteria for the final milestone should reflect what success for the funded aspect of the project would equate to.
+Success criteria should align to project aims and objectives.
+Success criteria for the final milestone should reflect outcomes representing successful completion of the project.

 For each success criterion, please specify a quantified target value that you will seek to attain and a quantified acceptable value, which, if achieved, would support project progression.